-Medical Director, Phenylketonuria Program, Clinical and Metabolic Genetics
+Medical Director, Phenylketonuria Program, Division of Clinical and Metabolic Genetics

 Senior Associate Scientist, Genetics & Genome Biology

 Dr. Neal Sondheimer completed his MD and PhD in Molecular Genetics at The University of Chicago.
-His residencies in paediatrics, medical genetics and metabolics were completed at The Children’s Hospital of Philadelphia.
+He completed his residencies in paediatrics, medical genetics and metabolics at The Children’s Hospital of Philadelphia.
 Since coming to The Hospital for Sick Children (SickKids) in 2015, he has provided care for children with metabolic diseases including phenylketonuria and mitochondrial disorders.

 Dr. Neal Sondheimer's research focuses on the regulation of mitochondrial gene expression and the impact of mitochondrial mutations in common and rare disease.